TheAlternativeZurich/HackingSessionSheet/0-basics.md

 a) Make a `Backup` directory with `mkdir` and copy your `.bashrc` (bash configuration file) there.
 Check if it worked with `ls`.
 b) Copy a directory into `Backup/` (e.g. your `Downloads` directory).
 What is the differece to copying a file?
 c) Remove the `Backup/` directory you just created.

+### Exercise 7: cat

+`cat` stands for con*cat*enate files and print to the standard output.

+a) Look at the output of whatever file you desire.